OWASP/CheatSheetSeries/README.md

 # Folders

 **cheatsheets_to_convert**:
-* Contains the cheat sheets markdown files converted with PANDOC and that need to be modified in order to be cleanly converted to Github markdown.
+* Contains the cheat sheets markdown files converted with PANDOC and for which a convertion work is needed in order to be cleanly converted to Github markdown.

+**cheatsheets_excluded**:
+* Contains the cheat sheets markdown files converted with PANDOC and for which a discution must be made in order to decide if we include them into the V2 of the project due to the content has not been updated since a long time or is not relevant anymore.

 **cheatsheets**:
 * Contains the final cheat sheets files.